Question: Why does IT hardware cost more when purchased in Russia, Brazil, China etc…?

 After wrangling with this question myself and speaking to as many smart people as I can in the IT infrastructure ecosystem, I believe I have a good idea why IT hardware typically costs more to purchase abroad.

 Reason #1: Wholesale Pricing Tiers (a.k.a Profit Protection)

 - When a network switch is sold to a distributor or VAR in the USA, let’s say it costs them $100 to buy from the manufacturer.
 The same exact network switch will be sold to a foreign distributor or VAR at 1.25x the cost to buy it in the USA. * Markups vary

 - Whether a network switch is deployed in the USA or in China, it’s physically the same.
 There may be some region specific software or power cables/accessories for the Chinese version, but this can all be ordered & loaded in the USA.

 - Foreign distributor and VARs can charge more in their local markets.
 The local market has accepted being treated as a captive audience in these international locations.

 - The competition in foreign markets is significantly lower than in the USA.
-The competitive tension is lacking, thus you as the purchaser have little to no power when negotiating pricing.
+The competitive tension in IT hardware cost is lacking, thus you as the purchaser have little to no power when negotiating pricing.